Jobs After BSc Agriculture: Government, Private & High-Paying Careers

 IBPS Specialist Officer

-A yearly entrance test for the selection of candidates for the profile of Agricultural Field Officer is done through the IBPS SO exam.
+A yearly entrance test for the selection of candidates for the profile of Agricultural Field Officer is conducted through the IBPS SO exam.
 Apart from the agricultural graduates, this exam is open for graduates of similar fields like Horticulture, Veterinary Science, Animal Husbandry, etc.

 Staff Selection Commission (SSC)